Les Planes d'Hostoles

 Les Planes d'Hostoles (/ca/) is a village and municipality in the province of Girona and autonomous community of Catalonia, Spain.
 The municipality covers an area of 37.51 km2 and the population in 2014 was 1,694.

+In the 18th century, there were disputes between the Encies over who was responsible for rebuilding the area of Mal Pas, which was part of the communication route along the road.
+Discussions took place between the different aldermen, along with testimonies from the residents of the two towns and from people who had worked there, as they were required to pay one parish or another, or a rodalia, according to ancient custom.
+In this area, the trade of goods predominated, and there were also fatalities.

 From 1900, Les Planes d'Hostoles was linked to Girona by the narrow gauge Olot–Girona railway, which was extended to Sant Feliu de Pallerols in 1902 and Olot in 1911.
 The line closed in 1969 and has since been converted into a greenway.

-In this Área there are lots of waterfalls.
-To visit them you need to book a ticket on the protected Space of the river Brugent.
+There are many waterfalls in the area and one hotel in town.